Quantum state transfer in a XX chain with impurities: Energy spectrum and eigenstates

-In a homogeneous chain, the eigen-states are wave-like superpositions of the one excitation states where the coefficients of the superpositions are given by (\ref{coe-analiticos}) with $\theta$ real.
-In other case, $\alpha\ne1$, the eigen-states within the band are very similar to the states of the homogeneous case (Figure \ref{two-states} shows $\Psi_{n}^{(M)}$ for $\alpha=0.1$), but they differ in their coefficient on the impurity site.
-For $\alpha>\alpha_{c}$ the minimal eigen-energy state $|\Psi_{E_{1}}\rangle$ is quite different (similarly for $|\Psi_{E_{N}}\rangle$), its coefficients $\Psi_{n}^{(1)}$ decay exponentially (Figure \ref{two-states} shows $\Psi_{n}^{(1)}$ for $\alpha=1.6$).
+In a homogeneous chain, the eigenstates are wave-like superpositions of the one excitation states where the coefficients of the superpositions are given by (\ref{coe-analiticos}) with $\theta$ real.
+In other case, $\alpha\ne1$, the eigenstates within the band are very similar to the states of the homogeneous case (Figure \ref{two-states} shows $\Psi_{n}^{(M)}$ for $\alpha=0.1$), but they differ in their coefficient on the impurity site.
+For $\alpha>\alpha_{c}$ the minimal eigenenergy state $|\Psi_{E_{1}}\rangle$ is quite different (similarly for $|\Psi_{E_{N}}\rangle$), its coefficients $\Psi_{n}^{(1)}$ decay exponentially (Figure \ref{two-states} shows $\Psi_{n}^{(1)}$ for $\alpha=1.6$).